 These courses are designed to expose the student to a variety of scientific topics.
 This is accomplished by attendance at the research seminar series.
 The student is also expected to present a seminar on their thesis research and a seminar on a Biomedical Sciences topic of their choice.

 The research project culminates with the analysis of experimental data, development of appropriate conclusions based on the information gathered, and summarizing the research findings in publication format.
 The student will also make a public presentation of his/her work to the Midwestern University community.
 The Thesis Committee approves the proposal, oversees the research project, and approves the final research thesis.
 Students who do not complete all thesis requirements will be enrolled in thesis continuation for subsequent quarters.

 These courses are reserved for students needing additional quarters beyond the spring quarter of Year 2 for completion of the research project and thesis.
-Students take BISC 0690, 0691 and 0692 in the summer, fall and winter quarters of year 3, respectively.
 A fee is assessed with enrollment in these courses.